plinss/acmebot/README.md

 HPKP pin files can be turned off by setting this value to '0' or 'null'.
 * 'pin_subdomains' specifies whether the 'includeSubdomains' directive should be included in the HPKP headers.
 The default value is the value specified in the 'settings' section.
+* 'hpkp_report_uri' specifies the uri to report HPKP errors to.
+The default value is the value specified in the 'settings' section.

 Example: